mrflint5/CODSOFT/README.md

- # CODSOFT INTERNSHIP PROJECTS
- **PROJECT 1**

- **MOVIE GENRE CLASSIFICATION**
+📌 CODSOFT Internship Projects 🚀
+🎬 Project 1: Movie Genre Classification

- Create a machine learning model that can predict the genre of a movie based on its plot summary or other textual information.
-You can use techniques like TF-IDF or word embeddings with classifiers such as Naive
- Bayes, Logistic Regression, or Support Vector Machines
+Build a machine learning model to predict a movie’s genre from its plot summary or textual details using TF-IDF or word embeddings with classifiers like Naive Bayes, Logistic Regression, or SVM.
+(Data collected from Kaggle) 📂

- **PROJECT 2**

- **CREDIT CARD FRAUDDETECTION**
+💳 Project 2: Credit Card Fraud Detection

- Build a model to detect fraudulent credit card transactions.
-Use a dataset containing information about credit card transactions, and experiment with algorithms like Logistic Regression, Decision Trees, or
- Random Forests to classify transactions as fraudulent or legitimate.
+Develop a model to identify fraudulent transactions from credit card data.
+Test algorithms like Logistic Regression, Decision Trees, or Random Forests to classify transactions as fraudulent or legitimate.
+(Dataset collected from Kaggle — update CSV path for macOS) 📂

- Note : Csv File Is Taken From https://www.kaggle.com/ change path to csv(Macintosh)

- **PROJECT 3**

- **CUSTOMER CHURN PREDICTION**
+📉 Project 3: Customer Churn Prediction

- Develop a model to predict customer churn for a subscription based service or business.
-Use historical customer data, including features like usage behavior and customer demographics, and try algorithms like
- Logistic Regression, Random Forests, or Gradient Boosting to predict churn
+Predict whether a customer will leave a subscription-based service using historical data such as usage behavior and demographics.
+Apply algorithms like Logistic Regression, Random Forest, or Gradient Boosting for accurate predictions.
+(Data collected from Kaggle) 📂

- **PROJECT 4**

-  **SPAM SMS DETECTION**
+📲 Project 4: Spam SMS Detection

-  Build an AI model that can classify SMS messages as spam or legitimate.
-Use techniques like TF-IDF or word embeddings with classifiers like Naive Bayes, Logistic Regression, or Support Vector Machines to identify spam messages
+Create an AI model that classifies SMS messages as spam or ham using TF-IDF or word embeddings with models like Naive Bayes, Logistic Regression, or SVM to ensure safe and clean communication.
+(Data collected from Kaggle) 📂